engineering blog-dk-green-4-1200x628

 Containers

-The second category of components we have at FullStory are "container" components.
+The second category of components we have at Fullstory are "container" components.
 We define a "container" as a React component that has the single responsibility of passing data or state (generally fetched asynchronously) to its children.
 This generally includes things like code splitting, data fetching, or accessing shared UI states.

 create scalable testable and readable react apps part 2 container diagram